amiano4/mysqli_extended/README.md

 ###### Disclaimer:

-This new PHP class has been
+This PHP Class is a replica of David Adams' [Super-fast PHP MySQL Database Class] (https://codeshack.io/super-fast-php-mysql-database-class/)

 ### TO-DO's